-When you receive a message while in a call, New Message appears in the display along with the closed envelope icon (\bowtie).
+When you receive a message while in a call, New Message appears in the display along with the closed envelope icon ( ).
 To view the message without disconnecting the call:

-Press the Ignore (left) soft key () to ignore the message and save it to your inbox where you can view it later.
+- Press the Ignore (left) soft key () to ignore the message and save it to your inbox where you can view it later. - Press the View (right) soft key () to open the message, your call remains connected.